gotonode/milkshakes-app/README.md

 Live version: https://milkshakes-app.herokuapp.com/

-This is a very simple app (application, program, software) that you can use to view and edit recipes of milkshakes.
+This is a very simple app that you can use to view and edit recipes of milkshakes.
 A milkshake consists of a name, description and a collection (array) of ingredients.
 An ingredient has a name and a type associated with it.

 ___